-Vršac, one of the oldest towns in Banat, is situated on the south-east edge of the Pannonian plain, on the slopes and at bed of the Vršačke Planine (the Vršac mountains), where fresh woodland air and whiff of local vineyards descends to the town.
+Vršac, one of the oldest towns in Banat, is situated on the south-east edge of the Pannonian plain, on the slopes and at the bed of the Vršačke Planine (the Vršac mountains), where fresh woodland air and whiff of local vineyards descends to the town.
 Vršac is a synthesis of old and new.

-Various historical buildings of quite versatile styles and numerous institutions are testament to the one of the most interesting cultural histories among the Vojvodinian tows.
+Various historical buildings of quite versatile styles and numerous institutions are a testament to one of the most interesting cultural histories among the Vojvodinian tows.
 The Vršac mountains are mostly of upland and hill composition with the central mountainous part.
 The highest peak is Gudurički vrh which is 641 meters high, and as such the highest peak in Vojvodina.

 The Municipality consists of the town Vršac and 23 villages: Vatin, Veliko Srediste, Vojvodinci, Vlajkovac, Vrsački Ritovi, Gudurica, Zagajica, Izbiste, Jablanka, Kustilj, Mali Zam, Malo Srediste, Markovac, Mesic, Oresac, Pavlis, Parta, Potporanj, Ritisevo, Socica, Straza, Uljma and Susara.

 This is one of the oldest parks in Serbia.
 It was declare a Natural Monument in 2000 as it belongs to the category of very important natural goods.
 It spreads on the area of almost 6ha and has been designed in a heterogeneous style in which influences of the French method of designing round flower…